Power Drift: Ports

-Power Drift was later ported to the Amstrad CPC, Commodore 64, MSX, Amiga, Atari ST, MS-DOS and ZX Spectrum home computers by Activision and released in 1989.
+Power Drift was ported to the Amstrad CPC, Commodore 64, MSX, Amiga, Atari ST, MS-DOS and ZX Spectrum home computers by Activision and released in 1989.
 The home computer ports lack the tilting action seen in the original arcade version.
 A PC Engine version was developed by Copya Systems and published exclusively in Japan by Asmik Ace Entertainment on April 13, 1990.

 A Sega Mega Drive version was planned but never released.
 A 32X port was in development by Sega, but not published.
 Dempa was working on a Sega CD conversion that also did not reach store shelves.

-Sega later included Power Drift in the Sega Saturn compilation series Sega Ages released on February 26, 1998 and in Yu Suzuki Game Works Vol. 1 for the Dreamcast on December 1, 2001.
+Sega ported Power Drift to the Sega Saturn as part of the Sega Ages brand, releasing it in Japan only on February 26, 1998.
+It was also included on Yu Suzuki Game Works Vol. 1 for the Dreamcast on December 1, 2001.

+Power Drift was also included as one of the seven games on the Nintendo 3DS collection Sega 3D Reprint Archives, which was released on April 26, 2016.

 Reception

 In Japan, Game Machine listed Power Drift on their 1988 issue as being the second most-successful upright arcade unit of the month.
 It went on to be the fourth highest-grossing arcade game of 1989 in Japan.
 The ZX Spectrum port knocked the long-standing RoboCop from the top of the UK sales charts in 1989.

 The arcade game received positive reviews from critics upon release in 1988.
 Sinclair User magazine rated it 10 out of 10, comparing it favorably with Sega's earlier arcade hit Out Run (1986) and stating it was technically "a breakthrough", while praising the "breathtaking" graphics and "heartstopping" gameplay.
 Andy Smith of Advanced Computer Entertainment said it was an "exciting" and "thrilling high speed" racing game in "a futuristic car cum-Go-Kart" that "combines all that was best" in Out Run and Buggy Boy (1985) to come up "with a terrific driving game that looks set to be a winner".

 GameFan magazine reviewed the PC Engine version, scoring it 172 out of 200.

 Sinclair User gave the arcade version of Power Drift the "Racing Game of 1988" award.
 They said it was, "without doubt, the single most spectacular game ever to arrive in an arcade".
 They explained, "the blinding speed of the game and the astonishing way that the track zooms up and down, side to side as you participate in the race of a lifetime can be described in no lesser term than fab".